 - “… including the acquisition of shareholdings and the establishment of branches”

 - “Implementation of sanitation activities and all related works”

 Thanks to our many years of experience, we have additional important tips that can make the rejection of your company objective (Unternehmensgegenstand) by the Chamber of Industry and Commerce (IHK) or the district judge much less likely:

 - Make a clear reference to the company name, even if it’s a fantasy/made up name.

 - Describe the activity of the company, not its company purpose.

-- Avoid time specifications such as “later also the following activities”, because the object of the company should always be valid or it must be changed later.
+- Avoid time specifications such as “later also the following activities”, because the company objective (Unternehmensgegenstand) should always be valid or it must be changed later.

 - Do not mention the company name, but describe the company.
-If you intend to change your company name in the future, you do not need to change the object of the company.
+If you intend to change your company name in the future, you do not need to change the company objective (Unternehmensgegenstand).